ejarzo/itp-blog/content/blog/intro-to-fab-chess-set/index.md

 ![The board from black's perspective](IMG_6698.jpeg)

-For this weeks' laser cutter assignment I created a chess set.
+For this week's laser cutter assignment I created a chess set.
 I found some [inspiration online](https://www.instructables.com/Lasercut-travel-chess-set/) for a board with slots into which the pieces fit.

 ## Preparations